YMCA REOPENING INFORMATION

 WORKING TOGETHER FOR A SAFE ENVIRONMENT

-- Opening In Phases: On June 1st we are opening 7 YMCAs.
-We’ll keep doing this in phases to protect our YMCA staff and members.
-This approach allows us to prepare our facilities and train staff while helping members get comfortable with new routines.
+- Opening In Phases: On June 1st we began by opening 7 YMCAs, followed in subsequent phases until all of our Ys were open.
+This approach allowed us to prepare our facilities and train staff while helping members get comfortable with new routines.

 - Regular Temperature Checks: Staff will receive temperature checks before being allowed to start their work shift or to check in.